morrow1nd/luax/doc/luax_reference_manual.md

 ### variable

  Luax's variable can refer to any kinds of values, which is why it's called a dynamic type languages.
 Unlike lua, luax's variable must be declared before using.
 This means a inner function calling can't pollute the global environment.
-It can't add new variables to the caller's environment.
+The called function can't add new variables to the caller's environment.
 Let's see a example.

  In lua, you can write this:
 ```lua